The Best of Everything

 Click here to see photos from the film.

-Cast: Gertrude Olmstead, George K. Arthur, Joan Crawford (as "Jane"), Charles Murray, Antonio D'Algy, Hank Mann, Babe London.
+Cast: Gertrude Olmstead, George K. Arthur, Joan Crawford (as "Jane," a Prohibition agent), Charles Murray, Antonio D'Algy, Hank Mann, Babe London.

 Credits: Adapted by Kenneth Clarke from the story by George Scarborough and Annette Westbay.
 Director: William A. Wellman.
 Titles: Katherine Hiliker and H.H.
 Caldwell.
 Camera: William Daniels.